Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/worldgen.md

 ```

 - 1st argument: A consumer with several methods:
-    - `.flatness(f: number)`{: .language-javascript }: Accepts a number, in the range [0, 1], sets the required flatness of the surrounding area, defaults to `0.5`
+    - `.flatness(f: number)`{: .language-javascript .m-link #flat-placement-flatness }: Accepts a number, in the range [0, 1], sets the required flatness of the surrounding area, defaults to `0.5`{:.n}
-    - `.radius(i: number)`{: .language-javascript }: Accepts a number, sets the radius around the initial position the area is checked for flatness, defaults to 2
+    - `.radius(i: number)`{: .language-javascript .m-link #flat-placement-radius }: Accepts a number, sets the radius around the initial position the area is checked for flatness, defaults to `2`{:.n}
-    - `.maxDepth(i: number)`{: .language-javascript }: Accepts a number, sets how deep from the initial position the modifier should search, defaults to 4
+    - `.maxDepth(i: number)`{: .language-javascript .m-link #flat-placement-max-depth }: Accepts a number, sets how deep from the initial position the modifier should search, defaults to `4`{:.n}

 ### Near Water